created December, 2011

 I recently had a pretty hard landing, and managed to collapse my landing gear.
 If I stopped right there, I'd be way ahead...y'all would just think I finally met a gusty condition that I couldn't handle, and that would be it.

 But I've done 2824 landings in my plane so far, and I'm no novice at landing a KR, if that means anything.
 I'm bad about having to tell the whole story though, especially if I think there may be a lesson in it for others.
 Unfortunately, there are ramifications that may cause doubt among Corvair builders and flyers, and for that, I offer my apology in advance.
-If you're the kind that doesn't want to hear it, go check your Facebook page instead of reading further.
+If you're the kind that doesn't want to hear something that may force you to make hard decisions, then go check your Facebook page instead of reading further.

 The whole story is that I was departing from my father's farm strip the day after Thanksgiving, which is a generously proportioned grass strip...about 3600' long and 80' wide, with the departure end a gradual slope downhill, and no obstacles on the far end other than two large lakes on either side (not bad, as far as obstacles go), and then woods out past that.
 My brother had driven me to the far end of the strip, and when I took off he raced behind me in the car, just for kicks.
 I lifted off a third of the way down the strip, and started climbing out, then turned south to go toward my grandfather's place for "cousins day".
-The engine suddenly started missing and lost power, much the same way as the "I-65 incident", but much quicker.
+The engine suddenly started missing and lost power.
 The problem developed 27 seconds after I went full throttle for takeoff, and swapping out ignition and fuel systems with the "magic" DPDT switch made no difference.
-21 seconds later the prop was stopped.
-So given that I only had 160' of altitude when it started, I was looking for how and where I was going to hit the ground.
+21 seconds after going full throttle, the prop was stopped.
+Given that I only had 160' of altitude when it started, I was looking for how and where I was going to hit the ground.

 The choices were limited...lakes, woods, or two hay fields.
 As soon as the engine problem started, I'd hauled back on the stick to convert my 117 mph of airspeed into some more altitude (that got me to 280' and 90 mph "best glide" speed), while turning toward the two hay fields.
 No way would I make it back to the runway with that kind of altitude, and falling short would put me in one of the lakes.
 I was faced with two hay fields in a row in front of me, the closest one shorter than I'd have thought I could land in (and I was already half way across it and still too high anyway), separated by a substantial tree line from another hayfield of about the same size, but I had to clear the tree line to get to the second one.
 Both were heavily terraced, however, so I'd have to follow the terraces in either case, and it was probably going to be a wild landing.
-Ordinarily I'd have an APRS/Google flight path I could show you, but I never got high enough for a HAM repeater to pick the plane up during this "flight", so the image above is the best I can do to show you what kind of bind I was in.
+The only "good" news it that my father owns everything within gliding radius of where the engine quit, so at least recovery of the airplane was going to be relatively easy!
+Ordinarily I'd have an APRS/Google flight path I could show you, but I never got high enough for a HAM repeater to pick the plane up during this "flight", so the image above with my best recollection of the path overlayed is the best I can do to show you what kind of bind I was in.
+The times and altitudes mentioned above come from the EIS, which records about thirty different data points every second.

 What happened to the engine?
 I was worried the bolt that broke during the I-65 incident had done something similar, or I'd taken off leaned out, was lower on fuel than I thought, or something else that would make me question whether or not I've gotten too stupid to continue flying an airplane.
 But upon engine disassembly, the "new' bolt was still tightly installed into the end of the crank, and was still solidly safety-wired in place, and putting all of my 145 pounds on an 18" breaker bar, and then my pneumatic impact wrench, couldn't loosen that bolt (thanks to Loctite 620).
 Eventually a three-foot pipe on the end of the breaker bar did the trick, but it fought me well.